lilkimchi/bikeshare_demand_forecast_regression/README.md

 <img src='visualizations/bikes.gif' width=500>

 ## Introduction
 Capital Bikeshare is a DC-based bike sharing business.
-This dataset contains various weather and time conditions and is ised to predict overall demand.
+This dataset contains various weather and time conditions and is used to predict overall demand.

 ## Data Exploration